ARTICLES

 In the first in our series of conversations with key thinkers and activists within the Transition movement, Charlotte Du Cann talks with Shaun Chamberlin about cultural stories, collaboration and the future.

 In 2000 Shaun Chamberlin, a student of philosophy, received an email from his father out of the blue.
 By the way that future you were expecting is not going to happen.
-Here’s a link showing how the next decade is going to
+Here’s a link showing how the next decade

 read more